igorafsouza/MARQO/README.md

 ### 2. Enable QEMU Emulation (for ARM64 users)

-If you are using an ARM64 architecture (e.g., Apple M1/M2), enable QEMU emulation to run AMD64 Docker images:
+If you are using an ARM64 architecture (e.g., Apple M series), enable QEMU emulation to run AMD64 Docker images:

 ```sh
 docker run --rm --privileged tonistiigi/binfmt --install all